A young girl prepares to compete in a muay Thai fight in Thailand this past fall.

 A young girl works at a market in southeastern Thailand.

 Worldwide, nearly 152 million kids ages 5 to 17 are child laborers.
-Many of them live in poor villages in sub-Saharan Africa or Asia where there are few high-paying job opportunities.
+Many of them live in poor villages in Africa or Asia where there are few high-paying job opportunities.
 As a result, children are often forced to work to help support their families.
 In many cases, kids spend so much time on the job that they aren’t able to go to school, further weakening their chances of escaping poverty.

 The good news, however, is that some progress has been made.
 In fact, the number of child laborers worldwide has decreased by 40 percent since 2000.
 Experts say that’s largely the result of international efforts to strengthen—and enforce—existing child labor laws.